Dr Peter Levine

-by watching how animals in the wild released trauma.
+developed Somatic Experiencing (SE) by observing how wild animals released trauma.
 SE is a non-touch, body-oriented approach that aims to increase the body’s resilience and ability to self-regulate.
 In this way, symptoms of trauma are reduced and the body is better able to respond to everyday situations with a sense of aliveness and flexibility.Why is SE so effective?

 Trauma affects the autonomic nervous system and lower brain.
 Because these systems evolved before language, they can’t be healed through words.
-Unlike other approaches that focus on talking or thinking, SE is effective as it focuses mainly on body sensations, gesture, imagination and emotions.What happens in an SE session?
+Unlike other approaches that focus on talking or thinking, SE is effective as it focuses mainly on body sensations, imagination, gesture and emotion.What happens in an SE session?

-- Discharging the gentle release of energy through tears, trembling, warmth and easier breathing
+- Discharge the gentle release of energy through tears, trembling, warmth and easier breathing

 - Integration the time needed to allow the body to take in the changes